gorilli-team/dAIrect-hotel-booking-automation/RAILWAY-DEPLOYMENT.md

 ### 3. Deploy Configuration

 Railway will automatically:
+- Detect the monorepo structure with backend folder
-- Install dependencies using `npm ci`
+- Install dependencies in backend directory using `npm ci`
 - Set up Chromium for Playwright fallback
-- Start the server using `npm run start:production`
+- Start the server using `cd backend && npm run start:production`

+**📁 Important:** The configuration is set to deploy only the `backend` folder, not the entire monorepo.

 ### 4. Verify Deployment